Yonathan Daza Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (20 total, one per game).
+- Phillies pitchers combine to rank 13th in baseball in home runs allowed (21 total, one per game).

-- Nola (1-2 with a 5.91 ERA and 19 strikeouts in 21 1/3 innings pitched) gets the start for the Phillies, his fifth of the season.
+- Sanchez will make his first start of the season for the Phillies.

-- In his last time out on Sunday, the right-hander threw six innings against the Cincinnati Reds, giving up two earned runs while surrendering five hits.
+- The 26-year-old southpaw pitched in relief and threw three innings when he last appeared on Saturday, Oct.
+1 against the Washington Nationals.

 © 2023 Data Skrive.
 All rights reserved.